 An IoT Approach to Improving Wastewater Facility Operational Efficiency

-Abstract: This case study has altered the names of the county and business partners involved.
+Overview: This case study has altered the names of the county and business partners involved.
 Roadrunner County is at the heart of Arizona’s major commercial and academic hub.
 This county has taken significant steps to look after the well-being of its citizens by preserving one of the most precious resources: water.
 Using an IoT solution based on situational awareness, as well as a mobile workforce and decision support system, the Roadrunner County Regional Wastewater Reclamation Department provides management and maintenance of the county’s sanitary sewer system.

-Category: Blogs, Case Studies March 28, 2024
+Category: Case Studies, Blogs March 28, 2024

 Intended Audience: Wastewater plant operators, municipal water utility management boards, and stakeholders with financial interest in municipal water plant efficiencies.